Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/Resources/Known-Issues.md

 > ### Error includes
 >
-> The error can be presented with one of the two following messages:
+> The error can be presented with one of the following messages:
 >
 > ```TEXT
 > failed to resolve table or column expression named